GSA/digitalgov.gov/content/posts/2014-03-24-why-go-responsive-heres-what-feds-are-saying.md

 </p>

 <p dir="ltr">
-  Federal employees can let us know their thoughts on responsive Web design at next week’s <a href="https://www.WHATEVER/event/april-mobile-around-the-horn-call/">MobileGov Around the Horn Call</a>.
+  Federal employees can let us know their thoughts on responsive Web design at next week’s <a href="{{< relref "april-mobile-around-the-horn-call.md" >}}">MobileGov Around the Horn Call</a>.
 </p>